DMV Road Test: The Ultimate 2021 Guide

 The examiner doesn’t want you to fail but will give you a failing grade if you make critical errors or show that you are an unsafe driver.
 If you’ve done plenty of practice and you are ready for the test, just focus on your driving and you should be fine.
 Even if you make a mistake, it may be a non-critical mistake which means you can still pass.

 There is obviously no guarantee that you will pass your driving test, but there are ways to give yourself the best possible chance of passing.
+Here are a few tips to help you prepare:

 - Know your basics.
 There’s a lot you need to know and just skimming through the driver’s handbook won’t be enough.
-We strongly recommend taking a DMV prep course to prepare for the permit test and driving test.
+We strongly recommend taking a DMV prep course to prepare for the permit test and driving skills test.
 It’s well worth the investment and will teach you all about the safe driving practices and techniques you need to know.

 - Take a driving lesson before the test.
 If you can, take a driving lesson with an instructor before the exam and explain that you want the lesson to be as close to the real driving exam as possible.
 This will give you the chance to understand what you know and don’t know.